DiamondStash/Educational-Games/README.md

 Educational Games is a collection of three simple and fun games that can help improve your logical thinking and problem-solving skills.
 The games are:

-&#x1F34E;Tic Tac Toe: A classic two-player game where you have to make a line of three Xs or Os on a 3x3 grid
+Tic Tac Toe: A classic two-player game where you have to make a line of three Xs or Os on a 3x3 grid

 Sudoku: A popular puzzle game where you have to fill a 9x9 grid with numbers from 1 to 9, without repeating any number in a row, column, or 3x3 subgrid